gamercade-io/gamercade_site/docs/console-settings.md

 ### Gamepad Mode:

 Gamercade supports XInput devices.
-You can select controllers to use via the main menu screen.
+You can select controllers to use via the main menu screen (default space bar).